semgrep/semgrep-docs/docs/deepsemgrep/deepsemgrep-examples.md

 }
 ```

-Semgrep is able to follow the dataflow when it is imported in another location:
+Semgrep is able to follow the dataflow when it is imported into another location:

 ```js
 import { readUser } from "./es6/es6";